BlinkReceipt/blinkreceipt-android/blinkreceipt-camera-ui/README.md

 ## <a name=intro></a> Intro

 The Blink Camera UI SDK is a wrapper implementation of the existing `RecognizerView`.
-This sdk provides a plug and play solution for those who wish to leverage a prebaked implementation of the Recgonizer Experience.
+This SDK provides a plug and play solution for those who wish to leverage a prebaked implementation of the Recognizer Experience.
 Though the UI is predefined, there are many options available that enable you to make this experience uniquely yours!

 ## <a name=setup></a> The Setup
-To add the sdk to your android project please follow these steps:
+To add the SDK to your android project please follow these steps:

 1. Add the following maven repository to your build.gradle or settings.gradle, depending on your implementation: